-You do not need to include this section, but you may do so if you disagree with the appellant's version in their Appellant's Brief.
+- You do not need to include this section, but you may do so if you disagree with the appellant's version in their Appellant's Brief.
 State why the Illinois Supreme Court has or does not have the power to hear the appeal.
+Choose one of the following: - Write the date the appellant's Petition for Leave to Appeal was allowed under Supreme Court Rule 315.
+Most cases are filed under Rule 315. - If the appeal involves a constitutional question and is filed under Rule 317, check the box next to "review as a matter of right.
+It is only a constitutional question if the appellate court's decision says the case involves a constitutional question.
+Write the date the Petition for Leave to Appeal as a Matter of Right was allowed. - If you disagree with the appellant's version, use the "Other" box to state why.
 For example, the Illinois Supreme Court may not have jurisdiction if the appellate court decision was not final.